quarkslab/irma/docs/brain/configuration.rst

 From the package manager
 ````````````````````````

-The debian package can show dialog boxes to the user and query for required
+The Debian package can show dialog boxes to the user and query for required
 configuration values.
 To configure the python application installed with
 ``apt-get`` command, one can do: